SharePoint/sp-dev-docs/docs/embedded/overview.md

 The partition created in the consumer’s Microsoft 365 tenant by a SharePoint Embedded app doesn’t count towards other Microsoft 365 entitlements including the total amount of Microsoft SharePoint storage that can be used by your organization.
 Instead, the partition in the consumer’s Microsoft 365 tenant by the SharePoint Embedded app are billed separately through an Azure subscription on a pay-as-you-go metered consumption model that’s based on total storage and the number of API calls.

 > [!NOTE]
-> Learn more about pricing for SharePoint Embedded, see [Pricing](./terms-of-service.md).
+> Learn more about billing for SharePoint Embedded, see [Billing Meters](./concepts/admin-exp/billing/meters.md).

 ## Getting Started with SharePoint Embedded